Scott Pendlebury: 2015

 During the 2015 Copeland Trophy event, Eddie McGuire announced that Pendlebury had re-signed with Collingwood until the end of 2020.
-Pendlebury said at event "The direction the club is taking really excites me.
+Pendlebury said at the event: "The direction the club is taking really excites me.
 We have a solid group of young players who have got a taste of senior footy and we have the right program and people in place to take this group to the next level.
-I’m proud to captain this club and want to be part of what the future holds."
+I'm proud to captain this club and want to be part of what the future holds."
 The same night, he won his third consecutive Copeland Trophy and fourth overall.

 2016

-Pendlebury battled injury early in the season as well as filled in as a half-back instead of his regular role in the midfield, and despite this maintained his consistency.
-His professionalism and inspiration caused his peers to vote for him as the winner of the Gavin Brown Award for demonstrating the team values throughout the season.
+Pendlebury battled injury early in the season as well as filled in as a half-back instead of his regular role in the midfield; despite this, he maintained his consistency.
+His professionalism and inspiration prompted his peers to vote for him as the winner of the Gavin Brown Award for demonstrating the team values throughout the season.
 He was further rewarded with his fourth consecutive Copeland Trophy and fifth overall.